Veteran Suicide Prevention

 Our goal is to honor Chad and all Veterans currently struggling this and every Veterans Day moving forward.
-I hope you’ll join me and our community in doing the Hero WOD that Dave Castro named after my husband Chad, supporting the Navy SEAL Foundation."
+I hope you’ll join me and our community in doing the Hero WOD named after my husband Chad, supporting Veteran Mental Health Initiatives."

 The Veterans Day "CHAD" Hero WOD goes beyond the Veteran, CrossFit, and GORUCK communities — it is for everyone.
 Chad was the oldest of four siblings and a born overachiever.
 He was good at everything, but couldn’t reach out for help even to those of us who would do anything for him.

 There are a lot of people who are struggling, too many lives are lost.
 Many more we can prevent.
 We believe that physical health leads to mental health and everybody needs somebody.
 So use "CHAD" as inspiration.
 Say his name, honor his story, and live big by sharing your time with friends and those you love.
 Tomorrow is never promised.